Percolation and isoperimetry on roughly transitive graphs: Introduction

 Section~\ref{s:proof_joao} is devoted to proving the \nameref{lemma:joao} and is split into three subsections.
 Each of these subsections correspond to one step in the above sketch.
-Finally we show Lemma~\ref{lemma:lego} in Section~\ref{s:lego}, and we conclude with Section \ref{s:examples}, which is devoted to giving some examples of dependent percolation processes for which our results apply.
+Finally we show Lemma~\ref{lemma:lego} in Section~\ref{s:lego}, and we in Section \ref{s:examples} we present some examples of dependent percolation processes for which our results apply.
+We conclude with the proof of Corollary~\ref{thm:p_c<1} in Appendix~\ref{s:appendix}.